Azure/azure-sdk-for-js/documentation/writing_tests.md

 If any method can't use `core-lro` within reasonable time, and thus we are inclined to use a different delay strategy, we should always wait until the next possible operation is can be fulfilled.

-For example, in KeyVault-Keys we provide a method to purge keys that has not been moved to use `core-lro`.
+For example, in `@azure/keyvault-keys` we provide a method to purge keys that has not been moved to use `core-lro`.
 To check that it has finished, we do a while loop where we try to make the next operation until it passes:

 ```ts
 import { delay } from "@azure/test-utils-recorder";